Mdot0/Cloud-Anomaly-Detection-Platform-/README.md

 ## Frontend Design

 The frontend is a static React app with:

-- A drag-and-drop CSV upload interface
+- Drag-and-drop CSV upload interface
 - Explicit environment-based API routing
 - A centralized API client (`api.ts`) that:
   - Requires `VITE_API_BASE` at build time